svincibo/app-combineROI/README.md

 # app-combineROI

-Combine multiple ROI datatypes into one ROI file.
+This app will combine multiple ROI datatypes into one ROI file.
+The input data are ROI brainlife datatypes (two or more) and the output data is one ROI brainlife datatype.
+The output ROI will contain all of the roi.nii.gz files that were contained within each of the input ROI brainlife datatypes.

 NOTE: The rois supplied MUST BE IN ALIGNMENT with one another -- they must be in the same space.
 If the rois to be combined are not in alignment with